-Raven Point Trail is a 1.6 mile out and back trail located near Tracy City, TN.
+Raven Point Trail is a 1.6 mile out and back trail located near Tracy City, Tennessee.
 The trail is good for all skill levels and primarily used for hiking.

 I volunteered for a marathon out here.
 The trail is still off limits to the public, as it is privately owned.
 You can still get to Ravens Point via Dog Hole Trail